sanduteo95/Compiler-Construction/README.md

 	 			Deref(Identifier "x"))))]

 ## Evaluator (phase 1)
-As of now, the evaluator cannot evaluate any function applications and files containing more than one function definitions in them.
+For now, the evaluator cannot evaluate any function applications and files containing more than one function definitions in them.

 I have decided to implement "Let" (call-by-value, the slow version) and "New", although I am aware at least that "New" would not be correct if there were more than one functions so that will need to be reimplemented (moreover, if we try to define a variable inside a while loop, it will not be happy).
 I only left them in so that I can use more of the syntax and in the hope of being able to evaluate tests from the previous part.
 Also, I have commented out the evaluation for "Read" and "Print", but if you want you can uncomment them in exp_store.ml and they should work just fine, but for the sake of test clarity I left them out.

 As for uniformity over the syntax, I believe it is reasonaly uniform, as it accepts anything that my parser accepts.
 I have also extended my parser so that I can assign variable a pointer to another variable ( x=&y ), but it will not allow printing a pointer, as that would not make sense.

 On top of that, I have also implemented some error handling, so that error messages can be more precise:

 	- TypeError: it prints out what type the operator expected
 	- VariableDeclaration: it prints out what variable has not been declared or has already been declared
 	- NotImplementedError: it prints out that a functionality is not yet implemented